jtscmw01/ComfyUI-DiffBIR/README.md

 # ComfyUI DiffBIR

 Comfyui-DiffBIR is a comfyui implementation of offical DiffBIR.
+DiffBIR v2 is a highly effective super-resolution algorithm.
+If you find this repo helpful, please don't hesitate to give it a star.
+Thank you ❤️

 ---